Unsoeld, Jolene Bishoprick (1931-2021)

 In 1967 the Unsoelds returned to the United States, where Willi joined Outward Bound, a nonprofit organization providing outdoor and experiential programs for youths and adults.
 In 1970 they moved to Olympia, where Willi accepted a position at Evergreen State College, a brand-new school that would open the following year.
 And it was in Olympia that Jolene Unsoeld found her voice.

-In 1971 Governor Dan Evans (b.
-1925) signed the Open Public Meetings Act, which gave the public the right to attend meetings of many state and local government entities.
+In 1971 Governor Dan Evans (1925-2024) signed the Open Public Meetings Act, which gave the public the right to attend meetings of many state and local government entities.
 However, many felt the law didn't go far enough, and argued for a law requiring the disclosure of campaign contributions and expenditures.

 Working with the newly formed Washington Coalition for Open Government, Unsoeld helped draft Initiative 276, titled the Public Disclosure Act.
 The act required the state to provide information to the public about sources of campaign contributions to elected officials and candidates and set limits on campaign expenditures in the state.
 The act also required lobbyists to report their expenditures and called for the creation of the Washington State Public Disclosure Commission to gather all of this information and provide it to the public.
 The initiative passed handily in the 1972 general election, with more than 72 percent of the votes in favor.